pluralsh/documentation/pages/plural-features/continuous-deployment/resource-application-logic.md

 Plural’s deployment operator supports sync controls on any Kubernetes manifest you manage with Plural.
 You can:

+- Specify the method used to sync resources
 - Order resource application using sync waves
 - Run lifecycle hooks at specific phases of a sync
 - Automatically clean up hook resources with delete policies